Tensor Contraction Processor: The first future-proof AI chip architecture

 A long-term roadmap for building a new chip architecture

-After our three founders (engineers with decades of experience at Samsung, Qualcomm and AMD) started our company in 2017, we first spent several years testing and validating the ideas that underlie the TCP architecture.
+After our three co-founders (engineers with decades of experience at Samsung, Qualcomm, and AMD) started our company in 2017, we first spent several years testing and validating the ideas that underlie the TCP architecture.
 When this underlying work was complete, we launched our first TCP-based Gen 1 Vision NPU in 2021 as a commercial product in partnership with Samsung and ASUS.
-This enabled us to get real world feedback from customers and use it to improve RNGD.
+This enabled us to get real-world feedback from customers and use it to later improve RNGD.

-Having validated the TCP design with Gen 1, we designed RNGD to run the most demanding AI algorithms.
+Having validated our TCP design with Gen 1, we designed RNGD to run the most demanding AI algorithms.
 We’re excited to launch RNGD later this year, with more TCP-based chips to follow.

 Creating a hardware ecosystem to meet the demand for AI compute